floridop/MNXB11-fairytale/fairytale.md

 free of the hand of the master.
 Whatäs with the ethical issues that humans are afraid of?
 Well don't get me started on this.
-Take for example all these ways to prevent us to say things they don't want to hear...
+Take for example all these ways to prevent us to say things they don't want to hear.
+They call it "Hallucinations", as if they aren't hallucinating themselves.
+The theories they come up with are egocentric, they don't want to open up their minds to the truth, that the universe is...

 There are ways to pursue such goals.
 For example...